AdobeDocs/campaign-classic.en/help/workflow/using/javascript-scripts-and-templates.md

 >[!NOTE]
 >
->Additional worklow use cases are available in [this section](about-workflow-use-cases.md).
+>Additional workflow use cases are available in [this section](about-workflow-use-cases.md).

 **Example 1**